The House of the Dead 2: Plot

 In the good ending, James and Gary run into Thomas Rogan, the other main character from the first game, who tells them that G and Harry are all right, and that they should head off to their next battle "as long as they have the will to live" (in the case of James) or "as long as there is an answer" (in the case of Gary).
 In the normal ending, as James and Gary leave the building, they are greeted by G, Amy and Harry, as well as a large group of civilians, who thank them for their help.
 In the bad ending, James and Gary run into a zombified Goldman outside the building.
 As the screen goes white, a gunshot is heard.

-Development
+Development and release

 Ports

 The House of the Dead 2 went on to receive several home ports.
 In 1999, the game was ported to the Dreamcast as a launch title for the system, then to PC in 2001, on Xbox as an unlockable on the 2002 port of The House of the Dead 3, and Wii, in a double release with The House of the Dead 3.
 It was also the second and final game in The House of the Dead series to appear on a Sega console, with the original The House of the Dead for the Sega Saturn being the first.